 It’s not as important as we once thought because it is often tested in a lab environment which is not conducive to real life.

 Are green juices better than eating vegetables and fruit?
 They are neither better or worse but different.
 Green drinks and juices tend to contain much higher concentrations of vitamins and minerals than vegetables however they miss out on all the fiber.
 It’s best to include both drinks and whole food vegetables into your diet.

-Green juice supplements are convenient and are an ideal way to start your day if you’re a high-class athlete looking for extra nutrition or a beginner looking to consume more nutrient-rich calorie-dilute foods.
+Green juice supplements, whether fresh or prepackaged, are a convenient and ideal way to start your day if you’re a high-class athlete looking for extra nutrition or a beginner looking to consume more nutrient-rich, calorie-light foods.